-- 1.1 Write a clear, well-organized paper using documentation and quantitative tools when appropriate. - 1.2 Make a clear, well-organized verbal presentation. - 2.1 Demonstrate the ability for independent thought and expression. - 2.2 Demonstrate understanding of the modes of inquiry by identifying an appropriate method of accessing credible information and data resources; applying the selected method; and organizing results. - 3.1 Demonstrate understanding and apply mathematical concepts in problem solving and in day-to-day activities. - 3.2 Present and interpret numeric information in graphic forms. - 3.3 Communicate thoughts and ideas effectively using proper mathematical terms. - 3.4 Define and explain scientific concepts, principles, and theories of a field of science. - 3.5 Perform experiments that use scientific methods as part of the inquiry process. - 4.1 Demonstrate a fundamental knowledge of world geography. - 4.2 Demonstrate knowledge of the main cultural issues of a person's own culture and other cultures. - 4.3 Demonstrate knowledge of major historical events affecting one's culture and other cultures. - 4.4 Demonstrate familiarity with contemporary global issues. - 4.5 Demonstrate an understanding of major ethical concerns. - 5.1 Determine healthy lifestyles by describing the value of physical activity to a healthful lifestyle and participating in regular physical activity for at least one semester. - 5.2 Demonstrate professionalism, interpersonal skills, teamwork, and leadership and decision-making skills.
+- 1.1 Write a clear, well-organized paper using documentation and quantitative tools when appropriate. - 1.2 Make a clear, well-organized verbal presentation. - 2.1 Demonstrate the ability for independent thought and expression. - 2.2 Demonstrate understanding of the modes of inquiry by identifying an appropriate method of accessing credible information and data resources; applying the selected method; and organizing results. - 3.1 Demonstrate understanding and apply mathematical concepts in problem solving and in day-to-day activities. - 3.2 Present and interpret numeric information in graphic forms. - 3.3 Communicate thoughts and ideas effectively using proper mathematical terms. - 3.4 Define and explain scientific concepts, principles, and theories of a field of science. - 3.5 Perform experiments that use scientific methods as part of the inquiry process. - 4.1 Demonstrate a fundamental knowledge of world geography. - 4.2 Demonstrate knowledge of civic and cultural background of a person's own culture, including its origins and development, assumptions, and predispositions. - 4.3 Demonstrate knowledge of major historical and contemporary events affecting one's culture and other cultures as well as their own diverse positions on selected democratic values and practices. - 4.4 Participate in a community project which identifies contemporary and global issues encountered and personal insights gained from this experience and which identifies an economic, environmental, or public health challenge. - 4.5 Demonstrate an understanding of major ethical concerns. - 5.1 Determine healthy lifestyles by describing the value of physical activity to a healthful lifestyle and participating in regular physical activity for at least one semester. - 5.2 Demonstrate professionalism, interpersonal skills, teamwork, and leadership and decision-making skills.